 The Annington Trust

-A capital sum of £450,000 was contributed by those involved in the purchase of the Estate, and the Trust was established to support various activities and projects in Service Communities.
-Income from invested capital is used bi-annually to make grants to successful applicants.
-In addition, the Board of Annington Holdings Plc has committed a further £25,000 per year for the next 3 years to the Trust, to ensure that its work will not be affected by the present economic difficulties.
+A capital sum of £450,000 was contributed by those involved in the purchase of the Estate and the Trust was established to support various activities and projects in Services' communities with income from invested capital being used to make grants to successful applicants.
+In addition, to ensure that its work was not affected by economic difficulties, the Board of Annington Holdings Plc committed a further £50,000 per year for three years to the Trust.

 N.B.
 The Annington Trust is governed by the rules of The Charities Commission.